iturdikulov/notes/nohup.md

 If I want leave job in background and close shell session, in my case (`zsh`) I need to run `setopt nohup` before pressing `C-d`.

+If required redirect output to specific file and do it silently, I can use something like this (inbox.sh script) `nohup mailsync &>/tmp/mailsync.log & disown; neomutt`